 21. Work in Progress (WIP) Accounting Journal Entries

-In this lesson, you'll learn about three types of inventory, but most specifically work-in-process inventory.
+In this lesson, you'll learn about three types of inventory, but most specifically work-in-progress inventory.
 You'll also learn about inventory costs captured during the production process.

 22. Perpetual Inventory System Journal Entries

 Companies can use either a periodic or a perpetual system to record inventory transactions.
 In this lesson, you will learn about journal entries for a perpetual inventory system.

 Petty cash is an important method of running an effective organization.
 In this lesson, we'll review what petty cash is used for and describe how it should be accounted for with journal entries.

 Earning College Credit

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page